1. What is secondary breast cancer in the lung?

 Secondary breast cancer in the lung is not the same as cancer that started in the lung.

-Usually secondary breast cancer occurs months or years after primary breast cancer.
-But sometimes it’s found at the same time as the primary breast cancer, or before the primary breast cancer has been diagnosed.
+Usually occurs months or years after primary breast cancer.
+But sometimes it’s found at the same time as the primary breast cancer, or before the has been diagnosed.
 In this situation, the breast cancer has already spread to the other parts of the body such as the lung.
 This is referred to as ‘de novo’ metastatic (secondary) breast cancer, meaning the breast cancer is metastatic from the start.

 When breast cancer spreads to the lung, it can be treated but cannot be cured.
 Treatment aims to control and slow down the spread of the cancer, relieve symptoms and give you the best quality of life for as long as possible.